Last updated: 31 May 2026.

 Privacy, Cookies and Data Protection

-This page combines the website privacy notice, cookie notice, data protection policy and practice summary, and a Hong Kong style personal information collection statement.
+This page combines the website privacy notice, cookie notice, data protection policy and practice summary, and a Hong Kong style Personal Information Collection Statement (PICS).
 It is written for a public website with an international audience and should be read together with the Disclaimer and the Terms of Use.

 Scope and role

-This notice applies to personal data processed through this website, including when you browse pages, use site features, click outbound links, submit correspondence, or otherwise communicate with the site operator.
-It does not govern third-party websites or platforms that you access after leaving this site.
+This notice applies to personal data processed through this website.
+This includes browsing pages, using site features, clicking outbound links, submitting correspondence, or communicating with the site operator.
+This policy does not govern third party websites or platforms accessed after leaving this site.

 Jurisdiction map